-Let $\mathcal{R}$ be a union of rectangles of height $\sqrt{3}/2$ and length 1 (depicted in white in \cref{fig:stripes3}), that are all included in the horizontal stripes $\mathcal{S}_i$, $i\ge 1$, such that any two consecutive rectangles of $\mathcal{R}$ on a stripe $\mathcal{S}_i$ lie at distance at most 5 apart, and any two rectangles of $\mathcal{R}$ lie at distance more than 1 apart.
+Let $\mathcal{R}$ be a union of rectangles of height $\sqrt{3}/2$ and length 1 (depicted in white in \cref{fig:stripes3}), with the following properties: \begin{enumerate} \item each rectangle of $\mathcal{R}$ is included in some horizontal stripe $\mathcal{S}_i$, $i\ge 1$, \item any two consecutive rectangles of $\mathcal{R}$ on a stripe $\mathcal{S}_i$ lie at distance 5 apart, \item the distance between the ends of a stripe and the closest rectangle of $\mathcal{R}$ on that stripe is at most 5. \item any two rectangles of $\mathcal{R}$ lie at distance more than 1 apart \end{enumerate}